 It’s become difficult to find new high-end smartphones that have a display without a notch .
 There are exceptions such as Samsung, for example, or OPPO’s new Find X. The Chinese company has decided to get rid of it, just like the Vivo Nex S has already done.

-This means OPPO offers a high screen-to-body ratio display and a display that is virtually free of flutter and frames.
+This means OPPO offers a high screen-to-body ratio display that is virtually free of flutter and frames.
 The front camera for the selfie is there, but only enters the scene when it’s necessary.
 The same is true for the sensor for facial recognition.

-With a 19:9 aspect ratio and a 6.42-inch diagonal, the display will meet the needs of gamers and fans of TV, movies and multimedia content in general.
-OPPO’s Find X uses a curved dual-edge OLED panel with FHD+ resolution that at first glance offers vivid colors and deep blacks.
+With a 19:9 aspect ratio and a 6.42-inch diagonal, the display will meet the needs of gamers and fans of TV, movies and multimedia content in general (certified for Widevine Level 1 high definition streaming).
+OPPO’s Find X uses a curved dual-edge OLED panel with FHD+ resolution resulting in 401ppi that does well even if it doesn't reach the level of the OLEDs mounted on Samsung flagships:

 Snapdragon 845 guarantees powerful performance

-The hardware components of the OPPO Find X also live up to a 2018 flagship: the Snapdragon 845 and Adreno 630 GPU are running inside the device, alongside 8GB of RAM and up to 256GB of internal memory for uncompromised performance .
-Qualcomm’s processor has already shown us that it can achieve excellent results, but the software implementation also plays its part (and we know that this is often a critical aspect in Chinese smartphones).
+The hardware components of the OPPO Find X also live up to a 2018 flagship: the Snapdragon 845 and Adreno 630 GPU are running inside the device, alongside 8GB of RAM and up to 256GB of internal memory for uncompromised performance.
+Qualcomm’s processor has already shown us that it can achieve excellent results and OPPO has also done a good job with the software optimization.

 Dual retractable camera and a 3D selfie camera